Deadshot0x7/.github/profile/README.md

 # Support ⚙

-ResusrectedBird is an open source  custom rom and need the support of the commuinyt , Go ahead by supporting the ResusrectedBird by doing  some amount of donation .
+ResusrectedBird is an open source  custom rom and need the support of the community , Go ahead by supporting the ResusrectedBird by doing  some amount of donation .

-ResusrectedBird is an open source  custom rom and need the support of the commuinyt , Go ahead by supporting the Piyasha by doing  some amount of donation .

 if you wish to donate some moeny to the RessurectedBird , then use can use below links to donate